Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 Pixelorama is available for free on [GitHub](https://github.com/Orama-Interactive/Pixelorama/releases) for Windows, Linux and macOS.
 On that page, you can also find previous versions of Pixelorama, but it is recommended to always download the most recent one.

 ## Windows
 Windows users can download Pixelorama from itch.io, GitHub Releases and Scoop.
 It should run on all new Windows versions from Windows 7 and on.
 There are three available versions, 64-bit portable, 32-bit portable and a 64-bit installer.
-[See this page to find out whether your Operating System is 64-bit or 32-bit](https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d).
+[See this page to find out whether your system is 64-bit or 32-bit](https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d).

 ### Scoop
 You can get Pixelorama with [Scoop](https://scoop.sh/), by pasting these lines in the command prompt.